Dashcam AI Features

 Depending on your dashcam hardware there will be different steps to complete to ensure your dashcams are correctly installed and configured to support the new AI features.
 These steps involve ensuring the dashcam is in a suitably mounted location and by submitting some information about the position of the dashcam to our system.

 Read more in the articles below on what's required for each type of dashcam in the "AI Configuration" section of the articles below:

 Artificial Intelligence (AI) functionality enables dashcams to surface events relating to unsafe driving in the form of a media clip showing what happened.
 Each of these events have different sensitivity settings based on a basic Low, Medium, High scale.
-In most cases support will enable these events at either a Low or Medium sensitivty level.
-A basic overview of these features can be found below; you can also navigate to Camera Settings to learn about all the ways these can be controlled:
+A basic summary of the different AI events can be found below; you can also navigate to Camera Settings to learn about all the ways these can be controlled:

 - Harsh Cornering - Severe turns taken at speed to the left or right